danielp-meyer/HateoasBuilder/README.md

 * Always use the extension methods to create the link builder.
 * Do not try to create a link builder as a member of a class.
 Only create an instance as a local variable in a method.
 * Do not reuse an instance of the link builder.
+* Most methods rely on a `params` attributed array parameter so you can just use an array instead of an explicit list of values.

 ### Which Method to Use

-If you want to format your URL using inline syntax, then use `AddLink`:
+If your URL is simple and not dynamically generated, or you want to format your URL using inline syntax, then use `AddLink`:

 ```C#
 var relativeUrl = "employees";